top of page

 The goal: a beautifully finished space and a budget that feels respected from start to finish.

-At key approvals – signing off on final designs, estimates, and any major changes before we move forward.
+- **Key Approvals:** Sign off on final designs, estimates, and major changes before we proceed.

-From there, we handle the details: coordinating trades, managing orders, tracking deliveries, and resolving surprises behind the scenes.
-You stay in the loop with regular updates, but you don’t have to spend your days chasing contractors or tracking fabric lead times—unless you really want to, in which case we’ll hand you a hard hat.
+From there, we take care of the details—coordinating trades, managing orders, and resolving surprises.
+You'll receive regular updates but won't need to chase contractors or track lead times—unless you want to, in which case, we’ll hand you a hard hat!

 Change is normal—and often where great ideas show up—there’s just a right way to do it.